source-foundry/Hack-windows-installer/FontInstallationIssues.md

 *HackWindowsInstaller* will always request a restart when the installation is finished.

+## Not fixed: A new font is not visible directly after installation

+When a new font is installed, Windows expects the broadcast message [WM_FONTCHANGE](https://msdn.microsoft.com/en-us/library/windows/desktop/dd145211(v=vs.85).aspx) before the font can be used.

+When sending this message during installation we learned that this can cause the installer to hang (see [issue #11](https://github.com/source-foundry/Hack-windows-installer/issues/11)), so the installer will not sent this message.

+As we request a restart after installation, the negative impact should be minimal.

 ## Not fixed: The cache files of the FontCache service can be corrupted